Naftogaz bondholders approve only partial restructuring | Headlines

 Naftogaz bondholders approve only partial restructuring

-Ukraine's state-owned gas company Naftogaz remained stuck in default after a proposal to push back debt payments for two years due to the war with Russia only secured the backing of holders of one of the bonds at stake on Wednesday.
+Ukraine's state-owned gas company Naftogaz remained stuck in default after a proposal to push back debt payments for two years due to the war with Russia only secured the backing of holders of one of the bonds in question on Wednesday.

 - Country: